John Marshall Harlan: Party leader: 1863–1877

-Weeks after leaving the army, Harlan was nominated by the Union Party to run for Attorney General of Kentucky.
+Weeks after leaving the Army, Harlan was nominated by the Union Party to run for Attorney General of Kentucky.
 Campaigning on a platform of vigorous prosecution of the war, he won the election by a considerable margin.
 As attorney general for the state, Harlan issued legal opinions and advocated for the state in a number of court cases.
 Party politics, however, occupied much of his time.
 Though still a committed unionist, he opposed Lincoln's Emancipation Proclamation and supported Democratic candidate George B. McClellan's unsuccessful campaign in the 1864 presidential election.
 Harlan also opposed ratification of the Thirteenth Amendment, attacking it as a "direct interference, by a portion of the states, with the local concerns of other states."

+Harlan's attitudes toward slavery remained complex throughout the war.
+He owned a few household slaves and did not emancipate them until forced to by the Thirteenth Amendment in December 1865, which he described as "a flagrant invasion of the right of self-government."

 After the end of the Civil War in 1865, Harlan initially refused to join either the Democratic Party, which he viewed as too accepting of former rebels, or the Republican Party, whose Reconstruction policies he opposed.
-He sought re-election in 1867 on a third party ticket, but lost his office in a Democratic sweep of the state.
-In the aftermath of his defeat, Harlan joined the Republican Party, and he supported Ulysses S. Grant's candidacy in the 1868 presidential election.
-Moving to Louisville, Harlan formed a successful partnership with John E. Newman, a former circuit court judge, and like Harlan, a Unionist turned Republican.
+He sought re-election in 1867 on a third-party ticket, but lost his office in a Democratic sweep of the state.

+Despite his earlier opposition to emancipation and the Reconstruction Amendments, Harlan underwent a significant political transformation after his defeat.
+He joined the Republican Party in 1868, supporting the party's Reconstruction policies and its platform of civil rights for Black Americans.
+He supported Ulysses S. Grant's candidacy in the 1868 presidential election.
+Moving to Louisville, Harlan formed a successful partnership with John E. Newman, a former circuit-court judge who, like Harlan, was a Unionist turned Republican.
 In 1870, Harlan and Newman briefly took on a new partner, Benjamin Bristow, but President Grant appointed Bristow as U.S. solicitor general later that year.